 This page is from APP, the official source of professional practice for policing.

-The Foreign and Commonwealth Office (FCO) has a worldwide network of embassies and consulates, employing over 14,000 people in nearly 270 diplomatic offices.
-The FCO works with international organisations to promote UK interests and global security, including:
+The Foreign, Commonwealth & Development Office (FCDO) has a worldwide network of embassies and consulates, employing over 14,000 people in nearly 270 diplomatic offices.
+The FCDO works with international organisations to promote UK interests and global security, including:

 - the EU